 I want to make clothing that anyone can take a lot of pride in, and will wear for the rest of their life.

 Japan romanticizes denim to the highest degree.

-Essentially, denim in the 21st century has been perfected.
-There are no "flaws" left and if there are, I'm sure some big wig executive with a cigar in their mouth is going to scream and slam their fists on their table until that "flaw" is gone.
+Essentially, denim in the 21st century has been perfected, and if there are any 'flaws' left, I'm sure some bigwig executive with a cigar in their mouth is going to scream and slam their fists on their table until that 'flaw' is gone.

-You said "flaw" what "flaw" can denim have?
-Well, they can have actual manufacturing flaws BUT their can also be inconsistencies in the cotton threads when creating denim.
+What do I mean by flaw?
+Well, of course, denim can have actual manufacturing flaws BUT their can also be inconsistencies in the cotton threads when creating denim.
 The result of those inconsistencies in the thread cause something called "slub" or "nep".
 More on that later, gator.

 The interesting part about these "flaws" though is that they don't really make the denim any weaker...but they do make denim production slower, which is not good when you're trying to pump a trillion jeans out.

 Japan has all the time in the world though.
 Well, not really, but there is clearly a market for denim done a different way (i.e. with these flaws, with better cotton, with old looms, etc.)

 Japan became obsessed with denim and essentially mastered it like never before.
 They saw these "flaws" as art and went on to become the best denim artists in the world.
 They didn't mind that it took a little longer for the denim to be loomed.

 This is not to say there isn't amazing denim being produced all around the world of course -- Japan just is on a different level with denim as an artform.

 First off, raw denim is simply denim that has not been washed yet.
 It's stiff because the fabric is starched so it can be sewn together easier...but that makes some magic happen later.